BroughtonCL/Test-_group-_01/README.md

 2. Change weather the avatar get controlled by the user or the computer
 3. Change the player's avatar.
 4. Change the controller used to control the avatar
-5. Change between two and for players
+5. Change between two and four players
 6. Go back to the Main Menu
 7. Go to the Match Settings panel

 The Match Settings Panel should do the following: